napari/napari.github.io/tutorials/shapes.md

 ## a simple example

 You can create a new viewer and add a list of shapes in one go using the `napari.view_shapes` method, or if you already have an existing viewer, you can add shapes to it using `viewer.add_shapes`.
 The api of both methods is the same.
-In these examples we'll mainly use `add_shapes` to overlay shapes onto on image.
+In these examples we'll mainly use `add_shapes` to overlay shapes onto on an existing image.

 In this example of we will overlay some shapes on the image of a photographer: